COSTUME LIST

 - Black granny boots.

 Spike heeled, mid-calf.
 The boots are lower in back then in front and the tops dip in a "v" in the very front (which is otherwise the highest part of the boot), and they fasten on the outer sides with 7 black buttons.
-I thought the boots were suede and now am leaning towards satin.
-(I thought the person who first suggested this was out of her mind, but the DVD appears to bear her out.)
+They're probably suede; some people think they're satin but the Blu-Ray has me leaning towards suede.

 Use apron to dry Brad's glasses, then set aside for